NATIONAL ALUMNI CLUB

 S / D Wynn Watkins

-I certify that the foregoing is a true copy of the amended by-laws of the H.C.S.C.
-Club adopted at a meeting of the Board of Directors of said Corporation held on September , 2007.
+I certify that the foregoing is a true copy of the amended By-laws of the H.C.S.C.
+Alumni Club adopted by the Board of Directors of said Corporation on April 3, 2021.

 |All rights reserved.|